mwhite4/multiscaleCrossoverPatterning/README.md

 Custom code (Matlab functions/scripts) associated with publication:

 White, M. A., Weiner, B., Chu, L., Lim, G., and Kleckner, N. (2024).
-Crossover Interference Mediates Multiscale Patterning Along Meiotic Chromosomes. bioRxiv. https://doi.org/10.1101/2024.01.28.577645
+Crossover Interference Mediates Multiscale Patterning Along Meiotic Chromosomes. bioRxiv. https://doi.org/10.1101/2024.01.28.577645.

+August 2025:
+The above manuscript has been accepted, in principle, for publication in Nature Communications

 Abstract

-The classical phenomenon of meiotic crossover interference is a one-dimensional spatial patterning process that produces evenly spaced crossovers.
-Here, quantitative analysis of diagnostic molecules along budding yeast chromosomes reveals that that interference sets up not one, but two interdigitated patterns of related periodicities (∼450nm and ∼900nm).
-Both patterns comprise spatially clustered assemblies of crossover recombination, chromosome axis and synaptonemal complex proteins ("triads"), which manifest as either focal (∼450nm) or domainal (∼900nm) signals.
-Functionally, the two sets of triads correspond, respectively, to canonical crossovers and a previously mysterious minority set of crossovers, and thus, in toto, account for all detected events.
-Triad spacings and spreading are economically and synthetically explained by the hypothesis that patterning is mediated by mechanical forces along prophase chromosome axes.
-Intensity levels of domainal triad components are further modulated, dynamically, by the conserved protein remodeler Pch2/TRIP13.
+Meiotic crossover interference is a one-dimensional spatial patterning process that produces evenly-spaced crossovers.
+Quantitative analysis of diagnostic molecules along budding yeast chromosomes reveals that this process sets up two interdigitated patterns, of shorter and longer periodicity, by "two-tiered" patterning.
+Both tiers comprise clustered assemblies of three types of molecules ("triads") representing the three major components of meiotic chromosomes (crossover recombination, axes, and the synaptonemal complex).
+One tier of triads occurs at sites of majority (“canonical”) crossovers.
+Second tier triads are more widely spaced but also exhibit interference, dependent on the same functions as canonical crossover interference.
+Diverse lines of evidence suggest that second tier triads arise at sites of previously mysterious "minority" crossovers.
+Finally, conserved protein remodeler Pch2/TRIP13 modulates the abundance of triad components, specifically in longer periodicity triads, dynamically in real time.
+Potential roles of triad structure, mechanisms of two-tiered patterning, and the nature of minority crossovers are discussed.

 ## Software Dependencies
 MATLAB: tested on MATLAB_R2023b running on MAC Sonoma 14.4.1